-This term we are offering three different types of workshop delivery to choose from.
-You can either visit Te Uru and go for a gallery tour with a hands-on workshop, or we can visit you with our Art in a Box lessons, or try our new Art in a Bag workshops.
-Art in a Bag gives you a comprehensive lesson plan with everything you need to facilitate an interactive workshop in your classroom.
+There are three different ways to engage in our workshop programme.
+You can visit Te Uru, completing a gallery tour and a hands-on workshop; we can visit you with our Art in a Box sessions; or you can opt for our new DIY Art in a Bag workshops, which include a comprehensive lesson plan and all the materials you need to facilitate an interactive workshop in your classroom.

-Te Uru spring guided tour for high schools and tertiary students
+Te Uru guided tour for high schools and tertiary students

 Te Uru and McCahon House Museum tandem visits

 Students have the opportunity to view contemporary art at Te Uru followed by a tour of McCahon House in French Bay.
 With the cottage only a five-minute drive from the gallery, why not visit both in one outing?

 We now provide gallery visits and workshops tailored to meet the needs of the preschool years.
 Take a tour of an appropriate exhibition followed by a hands-on workshop in our Learning Centre.

 Our standard rate for a two hour workshop is $6/student or a concession rate of $5/student for multiple bookings.
 All materials are supplied.

 Mornings 9.30–11.30am, afternoons 12.30 – 2.30pm